interTwin-eu/itwinai/use-cases/3dgan/README.md

 > this manually by setting
 > `distributed_strategy: ddp_find_unused_parameters_true` in `config.yaml`.

+To know more on SLURM, see our [SLURM cheatsheet](https://itwinai.readthedocs.io/latest/getting-started/slurm.html).

 ### Distributed training on a single node (interactive)

 If you want to use SLURM in interactive mode, do the following: